 The CNC Shop (MAC 109)

 This is the newest space addition to the Olin Shop and is centered around CNC fabrication.
-There are three Tormach 770M CNC mills, a vynil cutter, a vacuum former and an injection molding machine.
+There are four Tormach 770M CNC mills, a Tormach 15L Slant-Pro CNC lathe, a vynil cutter, a vacuum former and an injection molding machine in addition to hand tools, band saw and drill press.

 The Bot Shop (MAC 116)